Khemia /'kemēa/ n. 1. derived from the Ancient Greek word χημεία (khēmeia) meaning "cast together" 2. a new music ensemble based in the United States

-Khemia is an 11-member classical contemporary music ensemble based in Michigan.
-Our goal is to create unique and singular concert experiences that present music we are passionate about in engaging and innovative ways.
+Khemia is a 12-member music collective dedicated to the presentation of new contemporary concert music in innovative ways.
 Our core values are to present music as diverse as our membership and to engage with this music through multimedia performances.
+We foster collaborations among the arts by working closely with designers, visual artists, and writers as well as incorporating poetic, visual, and interactive elements in our performances.
 The members of Khemia Ensemble have come together across five countries from around the world: Venezuela, Argentina, Brazil, China, and the United States to form an ensemble that seeks to diversify and share the music of living composers.

-Now in our second season titled "Roots," Khemia Ensemble has presented two concerts of Latin American music and music from the America's and held a residency at Avaloch Farms.
+Our second season titled "Roots," saw us present two concerts of Latin American music and music from the America's in addition to a residency at Avaloch Farms.
 En Espanol Festival at the University of Michigan in February and Latin IS America at Michigan State University in March highlighted the music of Marcos Balter, Mario Lavista, Gabriela Lena Frank, Alberto Ginastera and more.
-In May 2017, Khemia Ensemble will perform at the third annual New Music Gathering at Bowling Green State University.
+In May 2017, Khemia Ensemble performed at the third annual New Music Gathering at Bowling Green State University.

 Khemia Ensemble at the National University of Colombia